Set alerts for groups

 The content of the emails can be customized.
 This is analogous to the recertification emails.

-- The alert is written to the Windows Event Log.
-The categorization is used.
-This option is especially useful if you are using a SIEM system.
+- The alarm is written to the Windows event log using the categorization.
+This option is especially useful if you are using a SIEM system that monitors the Windows Event Log.

 - Enable the execution of a script.
-To activate this option, a script configuration for alerts must be stored.
+To be able to activate this option, a script configuration for alerts must exist.